ati-ozgur/RmSAT-CFAR/README.md

-# RmSAT-CFAR (Rayleigh Mixture Summed Area Tables-Constant False Alarm Rate)
+# RmSAT-CFAR: Rayleigh Mixture Summed Area Tables-Constant False Alarm Rate

 This repository holds source code for Rayleigh Mixture Summed Area Tables-Constant False Alarm Rate (RmSAT-CFAR).
 Constant False Alarm Rate (CFAR) is the most used framework for target detection in Synthetic Aperture Radar (SAR) images.
-Using a Rayleigh Mixture (RM) model, background statistics are modeled.
+RmSAT-CFAR is an extension of clasical CFAR framework by modeling the background statistics using a Rayleigh Mixture (RM) model and adopting
-Summed Area Tables (SAT) are used to improve detection speed.
+Summed Area Tables (SAT) to improve detection speed.
 Parallel implementation of image tiles is used for fast computation.

 ## How to use

-You can compile code using provided Visual Studio 2015 project or use already compiled code.
+You can compile code using provided Visual Studio 2015 project or use already compiled binaries.

 # Executables